gelatinescreams/JotTick/README.md

 - Add and remove items
 - **Recurring resets** : automatically start a list over at any scheduled time(s)
 - **Reminders** : Easy to use, per device, notification schedules on each note list and task
+- 1.5 added due dates to list items for calendar view

 ### Tasks
 - Task lists with customizable task statuses